wasiejen/Free-Snap-Tap/README.md

 - **Without Snap Tapping:** Pressing "A" (left) and then "D" (right) simultaneously might cause your character to stop moving because the game receives conflicting inputs.
 - **With Snap Tapping:** Pressing "A" (left) and then "D" (right) will result in the program sending only the "D" input, allowing your character to move right without interruption.

+## Easy Usage

+- Just execute the snap-tapping.exe
+- If you want to configure the tap grouping you have to see Installation and Usage

+## Controls

+- **Toggle Pause:** Press the DELETE key to pause or resume the program.
+- **Stop Execution:** Press the END key to stop the program.

 ## Requirements

 - Python 3.6 or higher